Endnotes for Sociology Basics Part Two Chapters 5-8

 See Doreen Massey For Space 2005 Sage

 Steven Lukes .
 Power is considered a key text.
-A useful commentary can be found on:

 Michael Mann is Distinguished Professor of Sociology at UCLA: He is the author of “The Sources of Social Power” Four Volumes covering the history of power in human societies from prehistory to the present.
 Two later books are: “Fascists”, a compaqrative study of fascists in six European countries; and “The Darkside of Democracy: Explaining Ethnic Cleansing”, a comparative and historical analysis of murderous cleansing.